apache/arrow-site/committers.md

 may be invited to become committers by the PMC as a recognition of their sustained contribution to the project.
-A committer can commit changes directly in all Arrow github repositories, and have the significant responsibility of using their status and access to improve the Arrow project for the entire community.
+A committer can commit changes directly in all Arrow GitHub repositories, and have the significant responsibility of using their status and access to improve the Arrow project for the entire community.